 In this case Big Time Fish decided to mix 2D and 3D elements.
 They use 2D elements for the titles that surround the circle and a 3D style for the logo itself.

 They were very happy when they received their order

 6. PRC Apparel

 Founded in Norwalk, CT by Andre Parris, the company is dedicated to produce clothes that fit the athletic body, without compromising the style, materials or elegance.

 They wanted patches to stick on their promotional products, like hats.
 After receiving their order they told us:

 “Process was smooth.
 Turnaround quicker than expected.
 And the final product was outstanding!”

 When you produce quality strength & conditioning equipment you want your canvas to be the same.
 This is the main reason why Lynx Barbell chose PVC instead of embroidered or woven patches.

 As usual, we proposed them to make the patches design in 3 different set of colors combinations, using the same design and mold, for the same price.

-“Becky has been great to work with.” they said, adding “I reached out to 10 different patch manufacturers and the reason I picked Linx Corp. is because of her customer service.”
+“Becky has been great to work with.” they said, adding “I reached out to 10 different patch the reason I picked Linx Corp. is because of her customer service.”